alzuin/devise_zotable/README.md

     Devise.setup do |config|
       # ...
-      config.imap_server = 'bigcorporation.com'
+      config.zot_server = 'massimo.sviluppo.trade-services.it'
-      config.default_email_suffix = 'friendly-corporation.com'
+      config.default_email_suffix = 'social.zotsell.it'
       # ...
     end

-Imap servers usually allow a user to login using their full email address or just the identifier part, eg: josh.kalderimis and josh.kalderimis@gmail.com will both work.
+Zot servers usually allow a user to login using their full email address or just the identifier part, eg: josh.kalderimis and josh.kalderimis@gmail.com will both work.
 It is recommend that you set the default\_email\_suffix so the login is kept consistent and the users email is correctly stored in the User model.

 So remember ...
 ---------------

 - don't use Authenticatable

-- add imap\_server and default\_email\_suffix settings in the devise initializer
+- add zot\_server and default\_email\_suffix settings in the devise initializer

 - generate the devise views and make them pretty